tpal-dev/dio_clean_http_response/README.md

 Developing applications that interact with APIs often involves handling HTTP responses, including potential errors and data parsing.
 The Dio Clean HTTP Response package aims to simplify and streamline this process by providing an extension on `Future<Response>`.

-The motivation behind this package is to offer a clean and consistent way to convert Dio HTTP responses into either successful model instances or comprehensive error handling using Dartz for Either monads as `Future<Either<HttpFailure, TModel>>` (`TModel` - generic type)
+The motivation behind this package is to offer a clean and consistent way to convert Dio HTTP responses into either successful model instances or comprehensive error handling using HttpFailure sealed class and function programming pattern (Either type pattern) for Either monads as `Future<Either<HttpFailure, TModel>>` (`TModel` - generic type)

 Key Goals